godronus/rugby-hunter/README.md

 style.css
 ```

-Now open your chrome browser and visit [chrome://extensions/](chrome://extensions/)
+3. Now open your chrome browser and enter [chrome://extensions/](chrome://extensions/) in the url bar and press enter.
+4. Turn on developer mode (top right)

-Here you should click the `Load unpacked` button in the top left corner and select the folder where all of the above files live.
+5. Now click the `Load unpacked` button in the top left corner and select the folder where all of the above files where saved.

-This will then have installed everything you need.

-(p.s. you may have to click the little puzzle icon top right in chrome and `pin` the rugby-hunter icon to see it)
+6. The extension is now installed and you can find it by clicking the little puzzle icon, top right in chrome.
+If you want it always visible you can  `pin` the rugby-hunter extension, or continue to access it through this puzzle icon.

 ## Usage

-Before visiting [www.youtube.com](https://www.youtube.com/) I would recommend clicking the little score-card icon that now exists within chrome as an extension. (top right of browser)
+1. Click the score-card icon (top right in chrome, if you pinned it).
+Otherwise puzzle icon (top right) and select rugby-hunter in the menu.
 This will in turn show a popup button that you can click to enable (will turn green).

-With this enabled you will now get a subset of youtube search results / views.
+2. Now visit [www.youtube.com](https://www.youtube.com/) and you will get a subset of youtube search results / views. ( If you tube is already open you may need to refresh to see pink blocks )

-So search for the game you after: i.e. `South Africa vs England` and you will be shown the results with pink blocks and redacted text.
+3. Search for the game you are after: i.e. `South Africa vs England` and you will be shown the results with pink blocks and redacted text.

 Word of warning!! you may get a flash of the original site before the extension scrubs the page...
 LOOK AWAY!!!